Our Global Initiatives

 Angiogenesis is the common denominator impacting more than 70 diseases.

 Angiogenesis is a critical factor impacting more than 70 diseases, including cancer, heart disease, obesity, blindness, diabetes, chronic wounds, Alzheimer’s and many more.
 When angiogenesis is out of balance, meaning there is either too much or too little blood vessel growth, disease can emerge.
 Keeping angiogenesis in balance within the body is one of our key defenses against disease.

 We believe better information leads to better health outcomes.
 Our global, patient-centered initiatives educate key stakeholders about the important role of angiogenesis in disease and health.
 Our key initiatives focus on preventing vision loss, defeating cancer and use diet and lifestyle to protect health.
 Many of our campaigns are also translated into Spanish, French, Italian, German, Japanese and Portuguese for increased reach.

-Eat to Beat is an information hub where more than 48,000 people in 185 countries are learning how to use foods, beverages, and ingredients to starve cancers.
+Eat to Beat is an information hub where 60,000 people spanning 189 countries are learning how to use foods, beverages, and ingredients to starve cancers.
 Based on the latest medical science, Eat to Beat gives people practical, healthy, and tasty choices they can make everyday, at every meal, to incorporate cancer-fighting bioactives into their diet.
 This resource is built on our own research as well as the latest research published in peer-reviewed journals.